 FOR IMMEDIATE RELEASE

-Rebuilding Together DC Alexandria Celebrates National Rebuilding Day during their Flagship Event on April 30
+Rebuilding Together DC Alexandria Celebrates National Rebuilding Day, their Flagship Event on April 30

-(Washington, DC) The month of April marks the beginning of National Rebuilding Month, an annual month-long call to service during April, culminating on Saturday, April 30 for National Rebuilding Day.
+(Washington, DC) April marks the beginning of National Rebuilding Month, an annual month-long call to service, culminating on Saturday, April 30 for National Rebuilding Day.
 On Saturday, April 30, 2022, teams of volunteers from local companies, organizations, and houses of worship will repair homes of individuals and families in need in Washington, DC and Alexandria, Virginia.
 Community and corporate organizations will join Rebuilding Together DC Alexandria (RTDCA) for a day of service, helping to eliminate health and safety hazards so residents can continue to live safely and independently in their homes.

 Originating in 1973 in Midland, Texas, volunteers would team up to help a neighbor in need rebuild their home.
 Affectionately known as “Christmas in April”, the group would gather for a month of service each year in April.
 Eventually, the group founded Rebuilding Together as their mission quickly grew beyond the idea of providing service just one month out of the year.
 National Rebuilding Month celebrates Rebuilding Together affiliates and those who work tirelessly year-round to move the mission forward.
 Rebuilding Together DC Alexandria has hosted National Rebuilding Day on the last Saturday of April every year since 1987.
 Each year, on average, more than 700 volunteers repair over 40 homes in the area.